zapta/arm/pro-mini/README.md

 * Prototyping friendly.
 Compatible with standard soldieries breadboards and can be soldered to a standard 0.1” proto board.
 * Straight forward barebone design.
 Customize for your own PCB design by selecting the portions of the circuit you need.
-* Single package install of the free toolchain and IDE (NXP Eclipse/LPCXpresso).
+* Single package install of the free and fully feature IDE (NXP Eclipse/LPCXpresso).
+* Zero software installation when using with the mbed.org online IDE.
 * Full support of Windows, Mac OSX and Linux.
 * Easy firmware upgrade using a file drag and drop.
 Programmers and adapters are not required, even if you are bringing up your own board!
 * Supports optional debuggers (such as the [OM13014,598](http://www.digikey.com/short/7zbr3m)) for single stepping and full debugging capabilities.